 While every reasonable effort has been made to ensure the accessibility of this Internet site, some content or services found here may not be accessible to some visitors.
 If you have any problems with access, contact us by email at: email@example.com.

-If you have any questions about copyright, privacy, official languages, etc., go to Important Notices.
+If you have any questions about copyright, privacy, official languages, etc., go to Terms and conditions.

 Any personal information collected electronically is protected under the Privacy Act.